phitter-hub/docs-phitter-kernel/docs/documentation/simulation/queue_simulation/own_distribution.md

 # Create your Own Distribution

-If you want to simulate the generation of custom labels along with their probability of appearing, you can use the `OwnDistribution()` class.
+To simulate the generation of custom labels along with their probability of appearing, you can use the `OwnDistribution()` class.
 The parameters of that method are showed below

 - `parameters (dict)`: Here you will need to add the different labels (keys) and its probability to happen (value)